gabrieldansereau/ms_downscaling_metawebs/README.md

 networks in Europe [@Braga2019SpaAna; @OConnor2020UnvFoo; @Galiana2021SpaSca;
 @Gauzere2022DivBio; @Botella2023LanInt].
-Therefore, our approach could open similar possibilities of investigations in North America with food webs of Canadian mammals, for instance on the structure of food webs over space [@Braga2019SpaAna] and on the effect of land-use intensification on food webs [@Botella2023LanInt].
-Interesting research areas could include assessing climate change impacts on network structure or investigating linkages between network structure and stability.
-Moreover, since our approach is probabilistic, it does not assume species interact whenever they co-occur, and incorporates variability based on environmental conditions, which could lead to different results by introducing a different association between species richness and network properties. @Galiana2021SpaSca found that species richness had a large
+Therefore, our approach could open similar possibilities of investigations in North America with food webs of Canadian mammals, for instance, on the structure of food webs over space [@Braga2019SpaAna] and on the effect of land-use intensification on food webs [@Botella2023LanInt].
+Interesting research areas include assessing climate change impacts on network structure or investigating linkages between network structure and stability.
+Moreover, since our approach is probabilistic, it does not assume species interact whenever they co-occur and incorporates variability based on environmental conditions, which could lead to different results by introducing a different association between species richness and network properties. @Galiana2021SpaSca found that species richness had a large